 You can’t fail at yoga – yoga is a practice not a finishing line.
 In time, you will learn to listen to your body and not to worry about the person grunting or bending all over the place on the mat next to you.

-I will be hands-on
+I will be hands on (with your permission)

 Sock to yoga is like tennis ball to badminton